mxinden/homepage/content/misc/index.md

 - Brady, Edwin. **Type-driven development with Idris**.
 Manning Publications Company, 2017.

-- Cooper, Keith, and Linda Torczon. **Engineering a compiler**.
-Elsevier, 2011.

-- Cox-Buday, Katherine. **Concurrency in Go: Tools and Techniques for Developers.** " O'Reilly Media, Inc.", 2017.

 - Lipovaca, M. (2011). **Learn you a haskell for great good!**: a beginner's guide. no starch press.

 - Graham Hutton.
 2016. **Programming in Haskell** (2nd. ed.).
 Cambridge University Press, USA.

+- Abelson, Harold, and Gerald Jay Sussman. **Structure and interpretation of computer programs**.
+The MIT Press, 1996.

+- Cooper, Keith, and Linda Torczon. **Engineering a compiler**.
+Elsevier, 2011.

+- Cox-Buday, Katherine. **Concurrency in Go: Tools and Techniques for Developers.** " O'Reilly Media, Inc.", 2017.

 - Grigorik, I. (2013). **High Performance Browser Networking**: What every web developer should know about networking and web performance. " O'Reilly Media,